The Battle for God's Grace

 Christian Church and their leaders.

-Paul exposes this stealth undercover group
+Paul describes this stealth

-in a way that many find offensive.
+undercover group in a way that

 "But what I do, I will also continue to do, that I may cut off the opportunity from those who desire an opportunity to be regarded just as we are in the things of which they boast.
-For such are false apostles, deceitful workers, TRANSFORMING THEMSELVES INTO APOSTLES OF CHRIST.
+For such are false apostles, deceitful workers, transforming themselves into Apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works."
 (2 Corinthians 11:12-15 - Emphasis Added)

-Jesus refers to this covert internal struggle
+Jesus refers to this covert internal

-once again - and commends believers in the
+struggle and commends believers in

-Church at Ephesus for their efforts;
+the Church at Ephesus for exposing

 To the church of Ephesus, Jesus said, “I know your works, your labor, your patience, and that you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and found them to be liars ..."
 (Revelation 2:2)